There's strength in numbers

 Ways to play

 In-store – for those syndicate managers that prefer to have their pink tickets physically in their hands, playing a syndicate in-store is a great option.
 Syndicates can be played in any retail store that sells The National Lottery, the syndicate manager just needs to fill in a playslip(s) for the games and number of weeks the team wants to play.
-The retailer will then provide the syndicate manager printed copies of the pink tickets for the selected draws.
+The retailer will then provide the syndicate manager with a printed pink ticket for the selected draws.

 Online – syndicate managers that prefer to keep things digital can opt to purchase the syndicate’s games online.
 The manager will need to set up or use their own personal National Lottery account and register themselves as a syndicate manager.
 Playing online means that your syndicate will never have the worry of losing a ticket, your syndicate manager will be contacted by e-mail if you’ve had any wins.
 It is then the syndicate manager’s responsibility to distribute any winnings amongst the syndicate members.